Malaysia Airlines Flight 370: In popular culture

 Panoply made a podcast story loosely based on the disappearance of MH370, called "Passenger List".
 Kelly Marie Tran played the lead character.

 Jeff Rake, creator of the NBC show Manifest, said that after he had pitched his idea for the show without any success, the MH370 disappearance led to the TV network's sudden interest.

 The first work of fiction about the incident was MH370: A Novella, by New Zealand author Scott Maka.

 In 2022, a three-part documentary series, titled MH370: The Lost Flight, was released.

-On the ninth anniversary of the flight's disappearance, 8 March 2023, a three-part docuseries, MH370: The Plane That Disappeared premiered on Netflix.
+On the ninth anniversary of the aircraft's disappearance, 8 March 2023, a three-part docuseries, MH370: The Plane That Disappeared premiered on Netflix.

 In 2023, American comedian Jocelyn Chia was investigated by Malaysian police for breaching Malaysian laws relating to incitement and offensive online content, after making a joke about the flight at Comedy Cellar in New York City.
 Acryl Sani Abdullah Sani, chief of the Malaysian police, said an application would be filed to Interpol to find Chia's "full identity" and "latest location".
 A video of her stand-up performance was removed from TikTok for violating the platform's hate speech guidelines.
 The Singaporean ambassador to Malaysia stated that Chia (who grew up in Singapore) did not speak for Singaporeans.
 Vivian Balakrishnan, Singaporean Foreign Minister, called Chia's joke "horrendous statements".
 Chia stood by the joke, stating that it was being "taken out of context" and had been performed over 100 times without complaints before.